-We are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of our functions, to have "due regard to the need to prevent people from being drawn into terrorism".
-This duty is known as the Prevent duty.

-Wrockwardine Wood Infant School and Oakengates Nursery Federation We see The Prevent duty as part of our wider safeguarding obligation.
-Our DSL and deputies and other senior leaders are familiar with the revised Prevent duty guidance: for England and Wales, especially paragraphs 57-76.

-We will follow the published advice for schools on the Prevent duty.
+- 198. We are subject to a duty under section 26 of the Counter- Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of our functions, to have "due regard to the need to prevent people from becoming terrorists or supporting terrorism".
+This duty is known as the Prevent duty. - 199.
+We see The Prevent duty as part of our wider safeguarding obligation.
+Our DSL and deputies and other senior leaders are familiar with the revised Prevent duty guidance: for England and Wales, especially paragraphs 141-210. - 200.
+As a college/sixth form we will follow the additional guidance: Prevent duty guidance: for further education institutions in England and Wales that applies to colleges. - 201.
+We will follow the published advice for schools on the Prevent duty. - 202.
 We aim to ensure all staff have completed training on the Prevent duty.